OlekSt/MilestoneProjectOne/README.md

 2. Map
 * Checked if the map opens the Google maps on click.
 3. Call to Action button
-* Clciked to check if it takes to the Projects page.
+* Clicked to check if it takes to the Projects page.
 4. Contact Form
 * Form was checked to see if it would allow user to submit without all mandatory fields filled in.
 It requires to fill all the fields.
 * Checked if it requires to fill in correct format of email.
 It does require to enter "@", but it does not fully check the email format, and let's send an email like "alex.st@gmai" or "alex.st@gmail.co".
 I have decided to use only html for email verification, but have not found a method to fully prove it.
 As i don't have any BackEnd connectivity, it is not essential at the moment.
 For proper functioning JavaScript would be used.